fernandoescolar/Xunit.Assume/README.md

 ## Examples

 ### Windows only

-With dotnet core, your tests could be runned in any platform.
-Maybe your test is only ready for Windows platforms.
+With .NET Core, your tests could be run on any platform.
+Maybe your test is only ready for Windows.
 You can use `Assume` to skip this test when the current execution platform is not the expected one:

 ```csharp
 [Fact]